🇱🇸

 Is it safe to travel to Lesotho?

-Do I need a visa for Lesotho?
+Do I need a visa to visit Lesotho?

-How expensive is Lesotho for tourists?
+How expensive is Lesotho for travellers?

 Ready for Lesotho?